ardarm/terraforming-scalable-dockerized-wordpress-on-aws/README.md

 _Building wordpress site on AWS using terraform and Docker container_

-**1. Setup VPC**

-Clone my folder step-1 on your terraform directory.
-Edit the file based on your aws credential account and needs, then run command "terraform init" followed by "terraform apply".
+Pre-requisite to run the script :
+- Install Terraform
+- Internet Connection
+- AWS Account

+Clone my whole project folder and put terraform.exe file into every step folder(1-6).
+Enter the directory in sequence from 1 to 6.
+To execute the script, first run command "terraform init", followed by "terraform apply".
+If you want to see the change before execute, you can execute command "terraform plan".
+After every "terraform apply" command, dont'forget to copy terraform.tfstate file to the next folder.
+For example, you execute in folder step-1, then after completed, copy terraform.tfstate file to folder step-2.
+Execute terraform in folder 2, then after complete, copy terraform.tfstate file from folder step-2 to folder step-3 and so on until folder step-6.

+**Step-1**
+In this section, we created base VPC for the website.

 Components created
 - VPC
-- DNS
 - Security Groups
 - Subnets
-- NAT
-- Internet Gateway
+- NAT & Internet Gateway
 - Routing Tables

-Prepare your name and change nameservers after completed.

 **2. Create instance and database**